clairelizbet/discord-sudo/readme.md

 ## 🛠 Running a private instance

 🌐 There is a public instance of the bot that you can [install in your guild](https://discord.com/oauth2/authorize?client_id=984508139472838656&permissions=268435456&scope=bot%20applications.commands).
-This is the recommended way of adding the bot.
+This is the recommended way to add the bot.

 If you would rather self-host the bot, you will first need to create an app in the [Discord Developer Portal](https://discord.com/developers/applications).